 We saw Linda Ronstadt in Omaha during that 1980 tour, and this concert from L.A. captures that time brilliantly.
 The whole album is good, with her clear and powerful voice sounding the way we remember it.
 The album has a nice flow of rocking moments and softer moments, and Ronstadt uses the appropriate touches of varying dynamics in each song.
 It shows her great vocal ability wasn’t limited to the recording studio.

 For the most part, the songs are performed like her original hits, but are refreshingly “stripped down” compared with the multi-layered studio versions.
-Also, for “Blue Bayou” she sings the final verse and chorus in Spanish as a salute to her family’s roots in Tucson, Arizona….and “You’re No Good” is expanded with an extra guitar break that lets the band do some jamming.
+For “Blue Bayou” she sings the final verse and chorus in Spanish as a salute to her family’s roots in Tucson, Arizona.
+Also, “You’re No Good” is expanded with an extra guitar break that lets the band jam a little.

 What a band it is!
 The lead guitarist is Danny Kortchmar, who also performed with James Taylor and Jackson Browne.
 The other guitarist is Kenny Edwards, who worked with Ronstadt since they had the hit “Different Drum” with The Stone Poneys.
 Bill Payne, of the band Little Feat, is on Keyboards (his band’s song “Willin'” is covered here).
 Rounding out the band are some of L.A.’s finest musicians…Dan Dugmore on pedal steel guitar, Bob Glaub on bass, and Russ Kunkel on drums.
 Backing vocals are by Wendy Waldman and Ronstadt’s manager and main record producer, Peter Asher (of Peter & Gordon fame).
 Asher also adds percussion.

 Linda Ronstadt’s popularity was amazing.
 She did what no other woman, man or band had ever done…she was the first artist to ship an album Double-Platinum.